 If an Off-Campus Move is in the Future...

 Counsel your student to choose roommates carefully.
-It’s one thing to have a bad roommate in a college dorm — it’s another to be locked into a lease with someone who parties constantly, is messy and inconsiderate, and does not pay bills on time.
+It’s one thing to have a bad roommate in a college dorm — it’s another to be locked into a lease with someone who parties constantly, is messy and inconsiderate, and/or does not pay bills on time.
 A good roommate is willing to contribute to maintaining the household, takes budgeting seriously, and respects the property of others.

 Before signing a lease, the future roommates should discuss schedules, chores, bills and house rules (including party expectations and boyfriend/girlfriend sleepovers).
 Once the discussion is complete, they should write a Roommate Agreement and require that everyone sign it.
 (Download a Roommate Agreement here.)
 A Roommate Agreement helps ensure that everyone in the group understands their joint obligations and responsibilities and will make it easier to avoid and mediate conflicts.

 Many colleges and universities have an off-campus housing support office/website that maintains lists of approved landlords, property management companies and/or properties that previous students have rented.
 This is a good place to start when searching for off-campus housing.
 Read more about “Housing Decisions for Next Year.”